 The Best size springform pans for cheesecake

-In truth, there isn’t a best size springform pan for cheesecake, they come in a range of different shapes and sizes depending on the size of cake you want to make.
+In truth, there isn’t a single best size springform pan for cheesecake, they come in a range of different shapes and sizes depending on the size of cake you want to make.

 You will find springform pans ranging from 4” to 12”, although 9” and 10” pans are the best size pans for homemade cheesecake.

 Most of these cheesecake pans will have a depth of about 3 inches, making them taller than your average cake tin.

 The important thing to remember is that you might need to compensate for the baking time when using a bigger or smaller pan.
 Check what size pan your chosen recipe uses and adjust accordingly.
 Of course, learning what makes for the perfect baking time is something you will get a feel for the more you practice.